 dev_handle.set_configuration()

-Now we can call our control request.
+Now we can finally call our control request.
 It should execute without any issue.

 Discovering the command format